hoodlm/loganhooddotcom/resume.md

 # Logan Hood - Software Development Engineer

-I am currently professionally and financially satisfied working as a Principal Engineer at AWS, but I am open to new opportunities.
+I am currently professionally and financially satisfied working as a Principal Software Engineer at Amazon Web Services (AWS), but I am open to new opportunities.
 I strongly prefer fully-remote positions, but I'm willing to consider hybrid positions in the Charlotte, NC metro area.

 Two (broad) areas I'm interested in for the future: